Pash3nlee/HackTheBox/Medium/TheNotebook.md

 {"typ":"JWT","alg":"RS256","kid":"http://localhost:7070/privKey.key"}base64: invalid input
 ```

-We get *typ: "JWT"* understang that thiw web server is using jasow web token for authorizaton.
+We get *typ: "JWT"* and understand that this web server is using jason web token for authorization.

 I think that is way to foothold.